Inflation with Gauss-Bonnet Correction and Higgs Potential: Slow-Roll Inflation with Gauss-Bonnet Correction

 The method of slow-roll parameters is usually used to obtain the equations of motion in the inflation.
 In this case, since action (\ref{a1}) has an additional term including a scalar field dependence, we are required to define new slow-roll parameters in addition to the usual slow-roll parameters used with the Einstein-Hilbert action.
 Such definitions should be in a way to ensure that the slow-roll conditions are still satisfied and the derivatives of $ \xi (\phi)$ varies slowly.
 According to this requirement, the slow-roll parameters can be introduced as~\cite{reff42}

-for $n\geqslant 1$ as an integer number, and where at least\footnote{Otherwise, the coupling function $\xi$ is constant, and hence, there will be no effect of the Gauss-Bonnet term in four-dimensional spacetime. }\ $\dot{\xi}\neq 0$.
+for $n\geqslant 1$ as an integer number, and where at least\footnote{Otherwise, if the coupling function $\xi$ is constant, the Gauss-Bonnet term will have no effect in four-dimensional spacetime. }\ $\dot{\xi}\neq 0$.
 Thereupon, the approximation of the slow-roll parameters in the inflation are $ \mid\epsilon_{n}\mid \ll 1 $ and $ \mid\delta_{n}\mid \ll 1 $.
 By imposing these conditions, one obtains

 Accordingly, the equations of motion (\ref{a4}), (\ref{a5}) and (\ref{a6}) can be rewritten as

 Also, in this case, the $e$-folding number throughout the inflationary epoch generally is~\cite{Liddle1999, Baumann2009}